Ask Chef Dennis

 Home » Recipes » Chicken Recipes

-Chicken Scarpariello, also known as Shoemaker’s Chicken Is an Italian classic that is made with chicken, sweet sausage, crispy roasted potatoes, mushrooms, and artichokes in a lemony white wine sauce.
+Chicken Scarpariello, also known as Shoemaker’s Chicken, is an Italian classic made with chicken, sweet sausage, crispy roasted potatoes, mushrooms, and artichokes in a lemony white wine sauce.

-You’ll find countless variations of my Chicken Scarpariello recipe on the internet, some with added vinegar and others using bell pepper or cherry peppers in their chicken scarpariello recipe.
+You’ll find countless variations of my Chicken Scarpariello recipe online, some with added vinegar and others using bell pepper or cherry peppers in their chicken scarpariello recipe.

-And although it does have its roots in Italy, its popularity grew as a Classic Italian-American dish created by Italians that helped build this country.
+Although it has its roots in Italy, its popularity grew as a Classic Italian-American dish created by Italians who helped build this country.
 After a long day at work, Pollo Scarpariello (chicken scarpariello) was a fast and easy dinner to prepare and would have often been served over pasta.

-Pasta or rice is a delicious way to soak up that delicious scarpariello sauce.
+Pasta or rice is a delicious way to soak up that delightful scarpariello sauce.

 Two of my other favorite chicken and pasta dishes are Chicken Pepperoni and Tuscan Chicken with Sausage.

 If you’re not a fan of one of the ingredients, you can leave it out.
 You can always add or take out ingredients to make this dish your very own.
-Spinach would go nicely in this dish, and roasted red peppers would add some color.
+Spinach would go nicely in this dish, and roasted red peppers would add a little color.

 • boneless chicken breasts